 In 2012, discussions have taken place with NASA and Canadian space agency, CSA, for the possible definition of a joint development of a new docking system based on the IBDM project.
-A revised design for the International Standard, which would be compatible with the Russian APAS soft-docking diameter, was developed by European industry in the summer of 2012.
+A revised design for the International Standard, which would be compatible with the Russian APAS soft-docking diameter, was developed by the European industry in the summer of 2012.
 The final definition was to be detailed in a further phase.

 In August 2015, RKK Energia, the prime contractor in the PTK project, released specifications for a new docking port intended for the PTK NP spacecraft, which would enable a linkup of vehicles as heavy as 30 tons and equipped with any available rendezvous system.

 Passive hybrids enable docking of Soyuz and Progress vehicles, as well as heavier modules and future spacecraft with modified docking systems.
 Four docking ports of this type were expected to be installed on the Node Module of the Russian segment of the International Space Station.

 Next chapter: Docking port for the PTK NP spacecraft